pyronome/documentation/docs/latest/en/docs/legal-user-agreement.md

 7.2.
 Subject to the foregoing, all conditions, warranties, terms and undertakings, express or implied, statutory or otherwise, in respect of the Software or of any Support Services, and of any additional services, are hereby excluded to the greatest extent permissible by applicable law.

+7.3.
+The obligations mentioned above do not cover the components and the source code generated using the software in any way.

 ## 8. Disclaimer of Warranties

 The USER agrees to USE the Software at the USER's own RISK.
 The USER agrees that PYRONOME offers NO WARRANTIES WHATSOEVER.
 ALL EXPRESS, IMPLIED, AND STATUTORY WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT OF intellectual PROPRIETARY RIGHTS, ARE EXPRESSLY DISCLAIMED TO THE FULLEST EXTENT PERMITTED BY LAW.
 ALSO TO THE FULLEST EXTENT PERMITTED BY LAW, PYRONOME DISCLAIMS ANY REPRESENTATIONS, WARRANTIES, OR GUARANTIES AS TO THE QUALITY, SUITABILITY, TRUTH, ACCURACY, OR COMPLETENESS OF ANY OF THE MATERIALS CONTAINED in the Software.